The Josephson junction as a quantum engine: Current-voltage characteristic

 where \be v_f = \frac{d \varepsilon}{\tilde V} \quad \text{and} \quad \omega_f = \frac{\Omega_f}{\gamma}. \ee

-Figure \ref{fig:Shapiro} shows the $I$-$V$ characteristic of a JJ in the presence of an oscillating electric field.
-The voltage is averaged over many periods of the applied field.
-We observe the usual Shapiro-step structure, with jumps at values $v = n \omega_f$, for integer $n$.
+Figure \ref{fig:Shapiro} shows the $I$-$V$ characteristic of the JJ in the presence of an oscillating electric field, with the voltage averaged over many periods of the applied field.
+The standard Shapiro-step structure is observed, with steps appearing at values given by \Eq{eq:Shapiro}, which in terms of the dimensionless variables introduced above is simply $v = k \omega_f$, for integer $k$.